-- a) Female employees will wear attire which is appropriate and suitable for an office working environment.
-The length of skirts must not be above the knee. - b) Female employees are allowed to wear office-appropriate pant suits.
-Jeans and shorts are not allowed. - c) Footwear must be appropriate and suitable.
-Slippers, flat sandals and sport shoes are not allowed.
-Exemption to wear flat sandals is given to pregnant employees and for those with medical reasons.
+- Female employees must wear attire which is appropriate and suitable for an office working environment.
+The length of skirts must not be above the knee. - Female employees are allowed to wear office-appropriate pant suits.
+Jeans and shorts are not allowed. - c) Provocative and improper attire are not allowed.

+d) Footwear must be appropriate and suitable.
+Slippers, flat sandals/ slip-ons, loafers, thongs, flipflops, sport shoes, athletic shoes, sneakers, rubber boots or clogs are not allowed.
+Exemption to wear flat sandals may be given to pregnant employees and for those with medical reasons.